Nikhil-Vardhan1911/SmartEmail-Reply-Generator/README.md

 * **Backend**

   * Java 11+
-  * Spring Boot, Spring Ai
+  * Spring Boot, Spring AI
   * Maven for build and dependency management
   *  Integration with OpenAI or another LLM